 The N parameter is specified in milliseconds and is used with the "CorruptionDuration" parameter.
 The value of N may be set by the server.

-All the occurred corruption durations within each measurement period are summed and stored in the vector TotalCorruptionDuration.
+All the occurred corruption durations within each measurement period are summed and stored in the vector @totalCorruptionDuration.
 The unit of this metrics is expressed in milliseconds.
-Within each measurement period the number of individual corruption events are summed up and stored in the vector NumberOfCorruptionEvents.
+Within each measurement period the number of individual corruption events are summed up and stored in the vector @numberOfCorruptionEvents.

 The syntax for the metric "CurruptionDuration" is as defined in Table 15.2.2-1